saucelabs/elemental-next/frontend/docs/updated-tips/25-how-to-work-with-tables/csharp.md

 ---
-title: '25: How To Work With Tables'
+title: "25: How To Work With Tables"
-id: '25-tables-csharp'
+id: "25-tables-csharp"
-contentUrl: "docs/updated-tips/how-to-work-with-tables/25-tables-csharp"
+contentUrl: "docs/how-to-work-with-tables/25-tables-csharp"
 sidebar_label: Csharp
 text: "Odds are at some point you've come across the use of tables in a web application to display data or information to a user, giving them the option to sort and manipulate it.
 Depending on your application it can be quite common and something you will want to write an automated test for."
 number: 25